 What Are the Different Types of Hallucinogens

-Hallucinogens can be found naturally in some plants and mushrooms (or the extracts) or can be man-made.
-Generally, they’re divided into two groups; classic hallucinogens (such as LSD) and dissociative drugs (such as PCP).
+Hallucinogens can be found naturally in some plants and mushrooms or can be man-made.
+Generally, they’re divided into two groups; classic hallucinogens (such as LSD) and dissociative drugs (such as ketamine).

 It’s important to understand that there are many different kinds of hallucinogens, and each has its own unique effect on the brain.
 Moreover, although both hallucinogenic categories can cause hallucinations, dissociative drugs are more likely to result in an individual sensing a loss of control or detachment from their own body and surroundings.

-Below, we will look at a few hallucinogen examples.
+Below, we will look at a few examples of hallucinogens.

 Types of Drugs That Cause Hallucinations